Nikolaos Galatis: Background and early life

-Plaque in Anogi, Ithaca, commemorating the revolutionary figure Nikolaos Galatis [el] (1792-1819) with his final words uttered while being assassinated, "What did I do to you?"

 Nikolaos Galatis was born in either Anogi or Kioni in Ithaca, Greece, to a noble family of the Ionian Islands who had first received noble privileges in the late 14th and early 15th centuries under the Tocco family.
 He is described by one report as 'a young Ithacan, handsome, from a noble family'.

 The only information known about the direct family of Nikolaos comes from the archival records of his being questioned by Russian authorities in 1817.
 He had a brother, Eustathios, an archimandrite, who attempted to seek revenge for his brother after he was assassinated in 1819.
 He styled himself as a 'Count'.
 According to his own account, his father was a diplomat:I was born on the island of Ithaca.
 My parents, who are still alive, still live there today.
 My father holds property there and is a diplomat by profession.He was educated and cultivated, sufficiently so to join the Philomuse Society at Athens.
 He claimed to have been educated at the prestigious school at Kydonies (today Ayvalik, Turkey), and spoke Italian and French with sufficient fluency that he would use both of these languages professionally.
 He spoke French with Capodistria when the two met in Russia.
 After studying for an uncertain amount of time at Kydonies, he served as a scrivano (secretary) for Ali Pasha at Janina, for approximately 18 months.
 He was arrested by officials in British-ruled Corfu in February 1816, for reasons which remain unclear, and upon being asked why he believed he was being questioned, he responded: 'I do not know, I cannot think of anything other than because I worked in the service of Ali Pasha'.